 WELCOME:) And thank you so much for being here!
 It means the world to me.

-See my friends, once you have the basics to editing text down, the sky is truly your limit!
+See my friends, once you have the basics of editing text down, the sky is truly your limit!

 New to Cricut Design Space?
 No worries, I got you covered here with my Ultimate Beginners Guide to Cricut Design Space.